 Dubai and the UAE continue to grow rapidly with 1.4 million people living in the emirate of Dubai, of which 75% are expatriate.
 Professionals from across the globe have a continued interest in moving to Dubai.
 But the recent newspaper articles with conflicting reports and information have left many bewildered and wondering what it’s really like to live here.

-Here, Holborn Assests Limited provides you with an overview, as seen by our employees, giving you first-hand information on what's it's really like to live and work in Dubai and the UAE.
+Here, Holborn Assests Limited provides you with an overview, as seen by our employees, giving you first-hand information on what it’s really like to live and work in Dubai and the UAE.

 Finding Work in Dubai